OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 But what happens when Rust exists that scope? `inner_ptr` is reclaimed, and now accessing `&inner_ptr` doesn't represent anything: we've caused undefined behaviour (woo).

-Which is exactly why we need a new slot type, one that handles extracting and storing pointers to a `Value` type.
+So as it stands, we can't report pointers hidden inside `Value` types to MMTk.
+Which is exactly why we need a new slot type, one that handles extracting and storing pointers from `Value`s.
 Lo and behold:

 ```rust
 pub struct RefValueSlot {